paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-12-06-urls_matter.md

 Frankly I’m getting rather tired of this and other ‘users are stupid’ assertions.
 Aside from it lumping users together in the same boat, it’s an attitude that leads to services designed only to meet the expectations of the lowest common denominator.
 Of course, whilst a percentage of your user base may not be web-savvy, this is unlikely to remain the case, especially when you consider that in less than 5 years, Generations Y (who grew up with the Internet) with Generation Z (who are growing up with mobile) are likely to be [the dominate purchasing force][12] on the internet.

 Rather than make assumptions of my own, I thought I would test the canonical user that is my mum.
-Of pensionable age, and not a heavy internet user, she would no doubt fall into the ‘normal person’ classification that David wishes to use.
+Of pensionable age, and not a heavy internet user, she would no doubt fall into the “normal person” classification that David wishes to use.

 Whilst she had no idea what a URL was, once I removed this veil of techno-jargon, and explained to her that this was the web address that appeared at the top of the browser window, she happily told me how she uses it when browsing the BBC website.
 She went on to explain: